What is a Retail Locker?

 Now that we have an understanding of how retail lockers function within a scenario where an online order is picked up in a store, it is worthwhile taking some time to understand what advantages retail lockers provide.
 This information is useful for retailers that are seeking to determine whether electronic parcel lockers are advantageous for their specific situation and industry.
 Gaining a better understanding of the advantages that retail lockers provide can help businesses make better informed operational decisions.
 With that being said, let’s dive in.

 The fact is, retail lockers are more convenient than a standard BOPIS interaction.
-While the idea behind the BOPIS movement is to provide a service that enhances the convenience of ordering online for customers, the reality is that often this convenience isn’t fully realized.
+While there are many BOPIS benefits, the reality is that often this convenience isn’t fully realized.
 While the customer may get their order slightly faster than if the order had been shipped to their residence directly, they will almost certainly have to wait in line to pick up their order.
 One of the reasons that many people place an order online to be picked up in-store is to avoid lines in the first place.
 Yet, despite this fact, most BOPIS orders must be retrieved at the customer service desk, which entails standing in line alongside others that are returning or exchanging items.